-In analogy with the indeterminacy of nature and culture in early modern times, there is also a "space of ontological indeterminacy" between humans and animals, according to Bruce Boehrer (2002: 1).
-It is worth studying the "distinctions between human and animal nature", which are "central to western cultural organization..., help to license particular forms of material and economic relations to the natural world;...

-help to suggest and reinforce parallel social distinctions on the levels of gender, ethnicity, race, and so on" historically (3), but it is also necessary to draw parallels with contemporary forms of anthropomorphism and anthropocentrism, speciesism and humanism.
-In Perceiving Animals (2000), Erica Fudge argues for this kind of continuity, this retrofitting of early modern and late modern speciesism.
-The "degradation of humanity in the face of the beast in early modern thought is a recurring theme", she explains (10); but anthropomorphism allows for both, the sentimental humanisation of animals and the animalisation of humans.
-If this mutual dependence of the violent and speciesist process of "becoming human" and "becoming animal" is a major concern in early modern culture and in early modern humanism, then it increasingly comes back to haunt a late modern, and posthumanist culture, in which the boundaries between human and animal (like all those boundaries between humans and their significant others, which have played and continue to play a role in the process of shoring up and guaranteeing the humanity of the human, e.g. the monster, the machine etc.) once again, this time through bio- and other technologies, have become porous.
-"Thinking with animals" becomes thus a major task, since "ignoring the presence of animals in the past [as in the present or the future one might add] is ignoring a significant feature of human life" (Fudge, 2004: 3).
-Nonhuman animals can be "agents" in human culture, they can also be "subjects": "humans cannot think about themselves - their cultures, societies, and political structures - without recognizing the importance of nonhumans to themselves, their cultures, societies, and political structures" (4).
-The phrase "posthumanism and Shakespeare" therefore also speaks to this "dislocation of the human" brought about by the return of its nonhuman others and the possible parallel between the challenges to early modern and late modern humanism, where, as Donna Haraway (1985) puts it, the distinctions between human and animal, and human and machine have become "leaky" (Haraway, 2004: 10).
+In analogy with the indeterminacy of nature and culture in early modern times, there is also a "space of ontological indeterminacy" between humans and animals, as Bruce Boehrer put it.44 It is worth studying the "distinctions between human and animal nature", which are "central to western cultural organization (...), help to license particular forms of material and economic relations to the natural world; (...) help to suggest and reinforce parallel social distinctions on the levels of gender, ethnicity, race, and so on" historically, 45 but it is also necessary to draw parallels with contemporary forms of anthropomorphism, anthropocentism and speciesism.
+In Perceiving Animals (2000), Erica Fudge argued for this kind of continuity, this retrofitting of early modern and late modern speciesism.
+The "degradation of humanity in the face of the beast in early modern thought is a recurring theme", she explained;46 but anthropomorphism allows for both, sentimental humanisation of animals and animalisation of humans.
+If this mutual dependence of the violent and speciesist process of 'becoming human' and 'becoming animal' is a major concern in early modern culture and in early modern humanism, then it increasingly comes back to haunt a late modern, posthumanist culture, in which the boundaries between human and animal (like in fact all the boundaries between humans and their various related significant others, which have played and continue to play a role in the process of shoring up and guaranteeing the humanity of the human: the monster, the machine etc.) once again, this time through bio- and other technologies, have become, to use Donna Haraway's word, "leaky".
+47 "Thinking with animals" becomes thus a major task, since "ignoring the presence of animals in the past [as in the present or the future one might add] is ignoring a significant feature of human life".
+48 Nonhuman animals do have agency within human culture, and they can also be subjects: "humans cannot think about themselves - their cultures, societies, and political structures - without recognizing the importance of nonhumans to themselves, their cultures, societies, and political structures".
+49 Reading Shakespeare alongside CPH therefore also means sharing in this "dislocation of the human" brought about by the return of its nonhuman others and the possible parallel between the challenges to early modern and late modern humanism, where, as Donna Haraway famously put it in her "Manifesto for Cyborgs" in 1985, the boundaries between human and animal, and human and machine have been thoroughly breached.